 What Is Dialectical Behavioural Therapy?

 Dialectical behavioural therapy, or DBT, is a form of therapy that focuses on the concepts of acceptance as well as change.
-The focal points of DBT are based around being mindful and present, learning how to regulate emotions and cope with stress, and working on improving relationships .
-DBT is used in addiction treatment to help reinforce positive behaviors and to decrease drug and alcohol abuse.
+The focal points of DBT are based on being mindful and present, learning how to regulate emotions and cope with stress, and working on improving relationships.
+DBT is used in addiction treatment to help reinforce positive behaviours and to decrease drug and alcohol abuse.

 What Is Integrated Therapy?

 Integrated therapy is a one-on-one form of psychotherapy that takes a more holistic approach based on an individual person's needs.
-This form of therapy pulls from different therapeutic models in order to create a plan that best serves the person based on their unique needs, history, beliefs, and experiences.
+This form of therapy pulls from different therapeutic models in order to create a plan that best serves the person as a whole.
 Integrated therapy is a comprehensive, flexible form of therapy that uses different therapeutic elements to best treat the individual.
-An integrated approach is often used in addiction treatment due to the unique and varying causes of substance use within each individual .
+An integrated approach is often used in addiction treatment and recovery due to the unique and varying causes of substance use.

 What Is Trauma-Focused Therapy?

 Trauma-focused therapy is a form of psychotherapy that takes a look at the unprocessed traumas of one’s life and how these traumas have affected the present.
-A trauma, regardless of how major or minor it may appear to others, has the potential to negatively impact a person’s mental, emotional, spiritual, and even physical wellbeing.
+A trauma, regardless of how major or minor it may appear to others, has the potential to negatively impact a person’s mental, emotional, spiritual, and even physical well-being.
 Focusing on healing the underlying trauma can help to heal these aspects of our being.
-Often, drug and alcohol abuse can stem from unprocessed traumas, which is why this form of therapy is so beneficial in addiction treatment.
+Often, drug and alcohol abuse can stem or perpetuate from unprocessed traumas.

 What Is Motivational Enhancement Therapy?

 Motivational enhancement therapy is a form of psychotherapy that focuses on eliciting a person's inner desire to change.
 Rather than following a more authoritative approach, motivational enhancement therapy techniques focus on coming alongside the person, and evoking their own individual reasons for wanting to end substance use.
-This form of therapy is often used in the earlier stages of recovery when a person first enters treatment, but can also be used throughout the recovery process as well.
+This form of therapy is often used in the earlier stages of addiction recovery when a person first enters treatment.
+It can also be used throughout the recovery process as well.

 What Is Person-Centred Therapy?

-Person-centred therapy, also referred to as Rogerian therapy, focuses on fostering unconditional positive regard, empathy, and understanding.
-In this form of therapy, there is an emphasis on the person being heard and understood in a non-judgemental, safe, and supportive space.
+Person-centred therapy, also referred to as Rogerian therapy focuses on fostering unconditional positive regard, empathy, and understanding.
+In this form of therapy, there is an emphasis on the person being heard and understood in a non-judgemental and safe space.
 The person does most of the talking, while the therapist actively listens.
 This non-directive approach places the person undergoing therapy in the driver’s seat of their therapeutic experience.

 Person-centred therapy emphasises that we all have the capacity for growth and change within us, and it highlights that we can all self-actualise our potential.
-While going through addiction recovery, you may experience many negative thoughts and feelings about yourself, and engaging in person-centred therapy can help alleviate those negative associations that have formed in your mind.
-This form of therapy can provide you with the empathy, support, and non-judgment that is essential during recovery .
+While going through addiction recovery, you may experience many negative thoughts and feelings about yourself.
+Engaging in person-centred therapy can help alleviate those negative associations that have formed in your mind.
+This form of therapy can provide you with the empathy, support, and non-judgment that is essential during recovery.

 Therapy for Process Addictions

-Along with drug and alcohol addiction, therapy is also beneficial for gambling addiction, sex addiction, internet addiction, codependency, and other process addictions.
+Along with drug and alcohol addiction, therapy is also beneficial for gambling addiction, sex addiction, codependency, and other process addictions.

 Also known as behavioural addictions, these patterns of behaviour share many similarities with drug and alcohol addiction.
-Because of this, the benefits of therapy for gambling, sex, and internet addiction are the same as the benefits of therapy for drug and alcohol abuse.
+Because of this, the benefits of therapy for gambling and sex addiction, are the same as the benefits as drug and alcohol abuse.